 George Washington Carver Scholarship for High School Students

 Carver Day Celebration

 The George Washington Carver Symposium

 Junior Ranger Programming

 Coffee with Carver & More

-Restoration project of the former 1872 Neosho Colored School (George Washington Carver's first formal education)
+Restoration project of the historic 1872 Neosho Colored School (George Washington Carver's first formal education)